khoirulhudaa/docs-valclass2/docs/Core-Features/V-unite.md

 ---
 sidebar_position: 4
-title: V-Unite
+title: "Feat: Unite"
 ---

 import {FlowConnectionIcon} from 'hugeicons-react';

-# V-unite <FlowConnectionIcon className='icon' />
+# Feature-unite <FlowConnectionIcon className='icon' />

 Unite multiple utilities in one variable

 You can now avoid using classes repeatedly for a component with the same tedious style.
 There's no need to enter the class multiple times when you can combine them into a single variable.

----

-However, before doing that, you need to first add a new group class.

 ## Create: v-unite-config.js